isotope-app/isotope-server/README.md

-# Isotope Server
+# PicoPik Server

-The backend for the isotope app!
+The backend for the PicoPik app!

 # Running